The OCR Risk Analysis Initiative, explained

 1. The "we're too small to be investigated" calculation no longer holds.
 The Initiative was explicitly designed to investigate small entities at a steady cadence.
 The economics of the Initiative for OCR are the opposite of marquee enforcement: high volume, mid-size penalties, straightforward findings.

 2. The cost of a defensible risk analysis is now strictly less than the cost of one settlement.
-A boutique HIPAA consultant runs $5,000 to $25,000+ for a single risk analysis engagement.
-Even at the high end of that range, the cost is meaningfully below the smallest Initiative settlement to date.
-Self-assessment software runs an order of magnitude less.
-There is no longer a reasonable "we couldn't afford it" defense.
+A boutique HIPAA consultant runs $5,000 to $25,000+ for a full engagement; self-assessment software costs less and suits a standard environment.
+Either way, the cost sits well below the smallest Initiative settlement to date — there is no longer a reasonable "we couldn't afford it" defense.

 What a defensible risk analysis looks like